< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-The Lusty Lady, at 1315 1st Avenue, is in the heart of what used to be Seattle’s vice district, an area once known as “Flesh Avenue.”
-One writer described it as “Seattle’s combination of Skid Road and Combat Zone” (Schaefer, The Seattle Times).
+The Lusty Lady, at 1315 1st Avenue, was in the heart of what used to be Seattle's vice district, an area once known as "Flesh Avenue."
+One writer described the neighborhood as "Seattle's combination of Skid Road and Combat Zone" (Schaefer, The Seattle Times).
 Its most prominent tenants were topless clubs, adult bookstores, and theaters showing sexually explicit films.
 Prostitution and drug deals were commonplace.
 It was a place, it was said, “where they think ambiance is something that takes you from the bar to the hospital” (Seattle Weekly).

 The tone of the neighborhood began to change in the early 1980s, with the renovation of the Pike Place Market and the construction of several nearby hotel, office, and condo buildings.
 Schell, a real estate developer before and after his single term as Seattle’s mayor in the late 1990s, played a key role in the redevelopment effort, as president of the Cornerstone Columbia Development Company.
 The company poured about $100 million into construction projects in the area.
-Among them was the Watermark Tower at First and Spring.
+Among them was the Watermark Tower at 1st and Spring.
 Schell was living there with his family in 1985 when the city issued a permit for what became the Lusty Lady.

 In January 1985, the operator of the X-rated Apple Theater, on Capitol Hill, obtained a permit from the Department of Construction and Land Use (DCLU) to convert the Sultan Cinema on 1st Avenue into an “adult amusement arcade.”
 The plans called for the Sultan (which, like the Apple, was a porn theater) to expand into a vacant tavern next door, doubling the available space.
 In addition to a dozen or so booths for watching 16 millimeter peepshow films, the arcade would feature a stage where nude dancers could be viewed through booths with coin-operated windows.

 Schell and other downtown property owners were appalled by the plans.
 In a letter appealing to then-Mayor Charles Royer to revoke the permit, they argued that 1st Avenue was becoming a residential neighborhood, in which case city ordinances would prohibit adult-oriented businesses.
 “It is incongruous and illogical to ignore the impact of sex shops and pornography on the pedestrian,'' they wrote.
 In a separate letter, Glen Amster, lawyer for Harbor Properties, developer of the adjacent Harbor Steps condominium project, argued that the permit violated the state's Environmental Protection Act.
-Wes Durland, a minister and director of the First Avenue Service Center, also protested.
+Wes Durland, a minister and director of the 1st Avenue Service Center, also protested.
 “They want to put in a live girlie stage,“ he said.
 “If they get in there, you’ll never get them out” (Schaefer, The Seattle Times).

 There Goes the Neighborhood